A Practical Survey on Faster and Lighter Transformers: Transformer

 \subsection{Decoder}

 The decoder is also composed of $L$ identical layers.
-Note that although it is common for the decoder to have the same number of layers as the encoder, one may adjust their depth independently.
-Each decoder’s layer comprises three sub-layers.
-The first sub-layer is the self-attention mechanism as in the encoder, except that future positions are masked.
-Indeed, the encoder is allowed to look at future positions since the input sequence is entirely available.
-The decoder, however, cannot look at future positions since they have not yet been predicted.
+Although it is common for the decoder to have the same number of layers as the encoder, one may adjust their depth independently.
+Each decoder's layer comprises three sub-layers.
+The first sub-layer is the self-attention mechanism, as in the encoder, except that future positions are masked.
+Indeed, while the encoder is allowed to look at future positions since the input sequence is entirely available, the decoder is autoregressive and thus cannot look at future positions since they have not yet been predicted.
 Therefore, the $i$-th position may only attend to positions less than $i$.
-The second sub-layer is the inter-attention mechanism, which helps the decoder focus on the relevant parts of the input, such as depicted in Figure~\ref{fig:attention}.
+The second sub-layer is the inter-attention mechanism, which helps the decoder focus on the relevant parts of the input.
 Finally, the third sub-layer is a simple feed-forward network.
 As for the encoder, a residual connection and a layer normalization are applied to each sub-layer.

-Note that when the task does not require the sequence-to-sequence framework, such as sentiment analysis, which predicts whether a sentence is positive, the decoder may be safely omitted.
-One of the most popular encoder-only Transformers is the Bidirectional Encoder Representations from Transformers or BERT~\citep{devlin2019bert}, a state-of-the-art language model that learns contextualized embeddings.
-Nonetheless, many tasks still require the sequence-to-sequence framework, most notably autoregressive tasks such as machine translation.
+Note that the decoder may be safely omitted when the task does not require the sequence-to-sequence framework, such as sentiment analysis, which predicts whether a sentence is positive.
+One of the most popular encoder-only Transformers is the Bidirectional Encoder Representations from Transformers (BERT)~\citep{devlin2019bert}, a state-of-the-art language model that learns contextualized embeddings.
+Nonetheless, autoregressive tasks such as machine translation still require the sequence-to-sequence framework.